Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 Step 6 Module Combination

 Effectively combining each module is equivalent to plating and serving dishes.
 In a banquet, each dish seems to stand alone, but a chef with aspirations will control the connection between dishes.
-Specifically in writing, it is the transition and connection between paragraphs.
+Specifically for writing, this means the transitions between paragraphs.

-If the article is output by AI at once, this step can be ignored.
-If it is a more complex creation, you need to merge the information from steps 1, 2, 3, and 5 and send it to AI, asking it to complete the integration.
+If the article is output by the AI all at once, this step can be ignored.
+For more complex creations, you need to merge the information from steps 1, 2, 3, and 5 and send it to the AI, asking it to complete the integration.

 "You are a writer proficient in English writing, and I am a high school senior student.

-I am writing an English article about an outing, and during the outing, I did xxxxxxx.
+I am writing an English article about an outing.
+During the outing, I did xxxxxxx.

 [First paragraph text]